 UCLA, School of Arts and Architecture, Design Media Arts, in association with CounterForce Lab

-Project: Phase II of Biophilia Treehouse, linking birds and people at the tree level by installing a series of public sculptures that support wildlife corridors across Los Angeles County.
+Project: Phase II of Biophilia Treehouse, linking birds and people at the tree level by installing a series of living public sculptures that restore fractured wildlife corridors and address legacies of environmental injustice across Los Angeles County.

 USC, Architecture / Landscape Architecture + Urbanism

-Project: Design and installation of a “Test Plot” on Catalina Island in the USC Wrigley Institute of Environmental Studies’ “Green Gulch”, to develop a restoration approach that can help guide a larger vision for improving the Green Gulch area.
+Project: Design and installation of a “Test Plot” on Catalina Island at the USC Wrigley Marine Science Center “Green Ravine”, to develop an ecological restoration approach that can help guide a larger vision for best restoration and stewardship practices.

 USC, InterVarsity Christian Fellowship/USA, Office of Religious and Spiritual Life